Andes107/ASP_Core_Identity/ASPIdentity/README.md

    - CreateAsync(TUser user, string password): Create user with given password
    - FindByIdAsync(string userId): returns TUser with that specified ID
    - UpdateAsync(TUser user): Updates the specified user in the backing store.
+   - DeleteAsync(TUser user): Deletes the specified user from the backing store.

 5. UserManager properties
 	- Users: Returns a IQueryable of registered users, IQueryable is IEnumerable